• Art Magazine

 If you are having difficulty finding past work in the art studio, it is recommended that you simply photograph, record, and organize your activities.

 Many painters practice this and document virtually everything they have created artistically.
-This documentation serves them as an important reference for books, articles, and collectors who wish to view their works.
+This documentation serves them as an indispensable reference for books, articles, and collectors who wish to view their works.

 To achieve this, an artist told us how he set up a photo setup in his studio with lighting, a camera, and a vertical board covered with black felt.
 Each painting is photographed individually or together, and the images are then transferred to the computer.
 There, they are edited as needed—rotated, cropped, and archived as permanent files on a digital storage medium.

-In addition, he creates annual backups for long-term archiving.
-His daughter assists the artist by archiving all his paintings from the past 40 years.
-She adds keywords relating to the date, medium or material, subject, and/or location where each work was created.
+In addition, he creates annual backup copies for long-term archiving.
+His daughter assists the artist by archiving all of his paintings from the last 40 years.
+She supplements the archives with keywords that describe the date, medium, material, subject, and location of each work.

 09 Reduction to the essentials